JuanPDiazL/SMPG/README.md

-# QSMPG
+# SMPG for QGIS
-QSMPG is a QGIS plugin programmed in Python 3, designed to generate statistics and other data derived from rainfall time series produced by GeoCLIM.
+SMPG is a QGIS plugin programmed in Python 3, designed to generate statistics and other data derived from rainfall time series produced by GeoCLIM.
 Inspired by the original SMPG ([Seasonal Monitoring and Probability Generator](https://github.com/JeaustinSirias/Seasonal_Monitoring_Probability_Generator)) tool.

 ## Installation
 1. Download this repository as a zip file